About this Guide

 Like a feed service, a banner tile presets dynamic contents even before the end-user selects the tile.
-When configured, the end-user can select one of the rotating images to open some other service or contents.
+When configured, the end-user can select one of the rotating images to open some other service or content.

 - Integration – A service that provides other dynamic content, built using the Application Extension Kit (AEK).

 Integration services can present almost anything since they are mini-programs that operate within the application.
 Typical services could be available parking spaces, weather, class status, and so forth.